Little Orphan Annie: Character Is The Real Hero

 Gray is often miscast by subsequent comics fans as “conservative” by way of his famous opposition to FDR and The New Deal in the 30s.
 But he was really a populist of the old midwestern sort that had the farmers’ Grange and eventual Populist Party as its foundation.
 He was suspicious of aggrandized, institutional power wherever he found it and romanticized salt of the earth farmers, manual laborers and maverick, independent souls who almost always had communitarian instincts.
 The argumentative style of internal monologue in the Annie strip dovetails well with the ideal of the midwestern political populist – a well-informed, fair-minded, citizen who exercises reason not just passion.

-Annie is also a psychologist who sees through the hard-boiledness of even the gruffest actors.
+And Annie is a kind of folk psychologist who sees through the hard-boiledness of even the gruffest actors.

 Little Orphan Annie is as much a comic strip about the indomitability of moral character in the modern world as it is about anything else.
 Gray’s heroes are as steadfast as is the strip itself against amoral expediency, scheming to get ahead, pomposity and elitism.
 The strip often skirts with tedium and maudlin sentimentalism in its stream of everyday villains and homily responses.
 But at heart the strip is at war with an age that is replacing the last century’s moral ideal of character with a modern notion of malleable, adaptive, performative “personality.”